tami001/demo-example1/README.md

 hello class

-this is my new idea more features
+this is my new idea more features and more